Lord5558/spreadsheet_translate/README.md

    How to use?
 That's how:

    Shell:
    > ./spreadsheet_translate.py -n file.xlsx -c "nl" -t "en"

    Args:  -n   name of the file
           -c   current language of the spreadsheet (e.g. nl, en) -t   target language of the spreadsheet

-    from spreadsheet_translate import Spreadsheet                            import the directory
+    >from spreadsheet_translate import Spreadsheet
+   Open the workbook

-    spreadsheet = Spreadsheet("file.xlsx", current="nl", target="en")        Open the workbook
+    >spreadsheet = Spreadsheet("file.xlsx", current="nl", target="en")
-    spreadsheet.translate()                                                  Translate all the spreadsheets
+   Translate all the spreadsheets
+    >spreadsheet.translate()
-    spreadsheet.save()                                                       Save the workbook in the new file
+   Save the workbook in the new file
+    >spreadsheet.save()